PRO-SPECT: Probabilistically Safe Scalable Planning for Energy-Aware Coordinated UAV-UGV Teams in Stochastic Environments: Proposed Solution

 Using the definition of $D_{j,m}$ and the segment cost function $f$, the recurrence relation is:

 We sweep $m$ from 1 to $n$ until $D_{n,m} {\geq} \log(1{-}p_r)$, storing optimal $k_{m-1}, r_m, c_m$ for each $(j,m)$ to reconstruct $K,R,C$.

-When the given travel-time model is symmetric, i.e., $f(a,b,r,c) {=} f(a,b,c,r)$, we choose $r {<} c$ to ensure the release point precedes the collect point in $\mathcal{S}$, respecting the TSP ordering and likely minimizing UGV inter-tour time.
+When the given travel time model is symmetric, i.e., $f(a,b,r,c) {=} f(a,b,c,r)$, we choose $r {\leq} c$ to ensure the release point does not succeed the collect point in $\mathcal{S}$, respecting the TSP ordering and likely minimizing UGV inter-tour time.